 Katy Rose

-Clinical Director – MA, RCC (she/her)
+Clinical Director – MA, RCC-ACS (she/her)

 For over 15 years Katy has been discovering the joys of experiential and nature-based approaches to working with children, youth and families for the promotion of healing and growth.
 Katy holds a deep trust in the healing power of connection with the non-human natural world, and believes that each individual is born with an innate drive and capacity towards wholeness and health.
 Katy completed a Master’s degree in Transpersonal Counselling Psychology, with a specialization in Wilderness Therapy, from Naropa University in Colorado.
 She is trained in Somatic Transformation, Emotion Focused Family Therapy and EMDR.

 Along with her involvement in HNCS, Katy has developed and facilitated several group therapy programs for families and youth throughout the Greater Victoria Region.
 Katy’s passion is in creating innovative and accessible programming which are steeped in the values of connection, family, nature and community.
 Katy loves to share her passion for the exciting field of Nature-Based Therapy with others, and provides training, supervision and education on these topics in the hopes of encouraging other counsellors step beyond the office walls.
 Katy is a parent to two vivacious boys and a Registered Clinical Counselor with the BC Association of Clinical Counselors.
+Katy is ever grateful to have the privilege of working and living in the traditional and unceded territories of the Lekwungen and WSÁNEĆ people, and is committed to ongoing learning and unsettling of how our services can contribute to decolonizing mental health practices and services in our communities.

 Ripple the Bernerdoodle